sensu/sensu-go-workshop/lessons/operator/10/README.md

 ## Scheduled Maintenance

-### What is a Scheduled Maintenance Window?

-Scheduled maintenance window is a silence that starts and ends in the future.
+A scheduled maintenance window is a silence that starts and ends in the future.

 ### EXERCISE 3: Configure a Scheduled Maintenance Window